 District Richmond County

-School Name Hephzibah Middle School
+School Name Davidson Magnet School

-Team Lead Mr. Timothy Jones
+Team Lead Dr. Renee A. Kelly

-Federal Funding Options to Be Consolidation of Funds - Fund 150: Consolidation of State/Local and Federal Funds
+Federal Funding Options to Be Consolidation of Funds - Fund 150: Consolidation of State/Local and Federal

-Employed (SWP Schools) in this
+Funds

-Plan (Select all that apply)
+this Plan (Select all that apply)

 Select the Funds that the LEA Title I, Part A

 anticipates will be consolidated

-Factors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)
+Factors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ / Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)